JanHerca/urantiapedia/output/wikijs/es/article/606/Vol11_2_10th_anniv.md

 >
 > _The kingdom of God is in the hearts of men, and when this kingdom becomes actual in the heart of every individual on a world, then God's rule has become actual on that planet; and this is the attained sovereignty of the Supreme Being._
 >
 > Providence (care and protection of his creatures) becomes increasingly discernible as men reach upward from the material to _the spiritual.
 The attainment of completed spiritual insight enables the ascending personality to detect harmony in what was theretofore chaos.
-Even morontia mota represents a real advance in this direction. <a id="a796_335"></a>[UB 118:10.15-8](/en/The_Urantia_Book/118#p10_15)
+Even morontia mota represents a real advance in this direction.
+[UB 118:10.15-8](/en/The_Urantia_Book/118#p10_15)

 <figure id="Figure_12" class="image urantiapedia" alt="A TAPESTRY OF LOVING SERVICE">
 <img src="/image/article/606/spirit_of_love.jpg">